Taylwilks/mini-esp32-devkit-v1-rc-car/README.md

 -
 .1: first of all you will need to remove the suports from the print ( if you can print it to need less suports good on you )

-.2: solder the out+ of the tp4056 to the in+ of the boost converter
+.2: solder the out+ and out- of the tp4056 to the in+ and in- of the boost converter

-.3: place the battery in the space under the esp32 slot feeding the two leads under the esp32 slot ( make sure the two leads dont touch )
+.3: place the battery in the space under the esp32 slot feeding the two leads under the esp32 slot ( make sure the two exposed parts of the leads leads dont touch )

-.4: solder the + and - wires of the battery to the respective pads on the tp4056 labeld B+ and B-
+.4: solder the + and - wires of the battery to the respective pads on the tp4056 labeld B+ and B- ensuring to first cut the red wire in half soldering a slide switch inbetween both halfes

 .5: eather glue ore tape the two boards to the undeside of the frame